dvco-xx/dico/README.md

 # dico
-testing stuff out. treading carefully in this new but exciting universe.
+# testing stuff out. treading carefully in this new but exciting universe of variables and values.
+# common javascript and newer ES6 operations